bachya/py17track/README.md

 Each account will have 100 free tracking quota for testing.
 Once logged in, you can find the API token/Access key under Settings -> Security -> Access Key

-## Legacy API

-Since this is uses an unofficial API, there's no guarantee that 17track.net will provide every field for every package, all the time.
-Additionally, this API may stop working at any moment.

 # Python Versions

-`py17track` is currently supported on:
+`seventeentrack` is currently supported on:

 - Python 3.7
 - Python 3.8